Booking Your First Trip to South Africa

-When hunting in South Africa, you’ll probably be hunting behind a high fence.
+You’ll probably be hunting behind a high fence.

 We’ll start with the one of the misconceptions that we come across all the time when working with clients.
-Ninety-nine percent of South Africa hunting is behind high-fence.
+As opposed to hunting safaris in countries like Mozambique, and even Namibia, ninety-nine percent of South Africa hunting is behind high-fence.
 For many hunters, including myself, Africa is their first high-fence hunting experience, but we’ve have learned that with high-fence properties that have over 2,000 to 3,000 acres with hilly terrain and decent cover the fence becomes a moot point in terms of the “fair chase.”
 The animals still have the advantage and it will be a challenging hunt.

 Daily fees plus a trophy price list hunt will allow you a lot of options once you get there.
 My first trip to Africa I shot a blesbuck, which I didn’t know even existed until I spotted it and asked what it was.
-My guide said it was a big one, I asked the price ($400) and snuck in, with my bow, and shot it.
+My PH said it was a big one, I asked the price ($400) and snuck in, with my bow, and shot it.
 It turned out to be the number 13 in the world!
 If I had purchased a package, I would have passed it up.

 Know the best time to go to South Africa.

 The last common subject I help my clients consider is when to go.
 South Africa is a year round operation.
 But most outfitters there are used to a more traditional “season” which is during their early winter (our early summer).
-It can be quite chilly and being from Idaho I love the idea of hunting somewhere else where the hunting temperature is comfortable.
+It can be quite chilly and being from Idaho, I love the idea of hunting somewhere else where the hunting temperature is comfortable.
 As well, there are so many other awesome things to do while you are there that it is nice to go when it’s nice.
 I prefer the shoulder seasons, which are our fall and our spring.
 Because it’s the “off season” there aren’t as many hunters and you have the place almost to yourself.
 This allows you to jump around to other concessions as well, which is not uncommon.

 Africa is still my favorite place to go in the world as a hunter or a tourist for that matter.
 It is a wonderful place to go with your non-hunting spouse as well.
 All my outfitters are very used to taking spouses on very neat excursions while you are hunting and the people are breathtaking to deal with–just wonderful and accommodating.
 Africa puts the rest of the outfitting world to shame.
 It is just something you will have to experience for yourself.
 If you would like help putting your trip together we’d love to help.